entdec/nuntius/README.md

 - N week(s)
 - N month(s)

-To send timebased messages you need to execute Nuntius::TimestampBasedMessagesRunner.call, you could do this in a cronjob every 5 minutes with "bundle exec rails runner 'Nuntius::TimebasedEventsJob.perform'"
+To send timebased messages you need to execute Nuntius::TimebasedEventsJob.perform, you could do this in a cronjob every 5 minutes with "bundle exec rails runner 'Nuntius::TimebasedEventsJob.perform'"

 ### Direct